VegardFalmaar/IN4200/HE2/README.md

 I wrote some tests (in `tests.cpp`) prior to writing the parallelized function.
 I later rewrote one of them slightly to verify that the `single_layer_convolution` function performs as intented, the rest was discarded as it was inconvenient to test the parallel code this way.
+As a result, the test code is unnecessarily verbose.
 As stated earlier, the results of the parallelized function is compared to the sequential function in `MPI_main.cpp`.

 ## Reflection

+I would say I have achieved satisfying results with my approach.
+Running the code with the following parameters:
+- `M` = 10 000
+- `N` = 8 000
+- `K1` = 11
+- `K2` = 9

+takes (from a rough average of 3 runs) 1.4 seconds parallelized with eight processes compared to 9.5 seconds for the serial code.

+The best approach is of course dependent on the size of the different matrices.
+My approach is best suited for large kernel matrices as the numerical calculations then take longer compared to communication than for small kernels.
+With the same values of `M` and `N` as above, running the code with `K1` and `K2` smaller than 5 gives a speedup of about 300% using eight processes.
+With `K1` and `K2` around 15, the parallel code runs about seven times as fast with eight processors as the sequential code.
+This is also the case for smaller input matrices.
+The effectiveness of my approach thus depends on the specifics of the problem, but for values of `K1` and `K2` larger than, say, 10, I am very pleased with the speedup from the parallelization.
+It is also notable that my approach may be well suited to be run on a single desktop computer, but could be less efficient on a networks of nodes with slower internode communication.